 - An oral presentation to the student's committee must be scheduled by the student by June 1 of the student's first year.
-The actual oral presentation must take place by October 15 of the student's second year unless a petition has been approved by the NACS Graduate Director at least 2 weeks prior to October 15. - The written project report must be submitted to the student's committee and to the NACS office two weeks before the date of the oral presentation. - The student brings two forms to the oral presentation: 1) a completed Graduate Outcomes Assessment (GOA) for the committee to review and sign, and 2) a First Year Research Project: Report form for the committee to complete and sign.
+The actual oral presentation must take place by October 15 of the student's second year unless a petition has been approved by the NACS Graduate Director at least 2 weeks prior to October 15. - The written project report must be submitted to the student's committee and to the NACS office two weeks before the date of the oral presentation. - The student is expected to begin the oral presentation with a 20-30-minute overview that summarizes the first year research project. - The entire oral presentation is expected to be one hour in length. - The student brings two forms to the oral presentation: 1) a completed Graduate Outcomes Assessment (GOA) for the committee to review and sign, and 2) a First Year Research Project: Report form for the committee to complete and sign.
 After the meeting, the student submits both forms to the NACS office.
-The forms are available on the NACS website at https://nacs.umd.edu/students/forms-and-resources.
+The forms are available on the NACS website at https://nacs.umd.edu/students/forms-and-resources. - The oral presentation must be held in person unless the student has submitted a Petition to Request an Exception to Procedure form that has been approved.